Lecturer - Sociology & Anthropology

-The Department of Sociology and Anthropology is accepting applications for the position of Non-Tenure Track Faculty Lecturer (part-time).
+- The Department of Sociology and Anthropology is accepting applications for the Professional Track Faculty position of Lecturer (part-time).

-Non-Tenure Track Faculty positions are one-semester or one-year, with possibility of renewal.
+- Professional Track Faculty appointments are one-semester or one-year, with possibility of renewal.

 Applications will be kept on file for one year should openings arise in subsequent semesters.Other Responsibilities: